Just how dirty is your dirt?

 “We have been seeing a big increase in people offering ‘free’ soil to unsuspecting residents, and it’s happening all over Orange County,” he said.
 The problem for the homeowner is that when we discover this on our own or via a complaint from someone, we investigate.
 If the soil is not usable due to contamination, it’s the homeowner who bears the cost of clean-up and removal—this can be costly.”

-Sweeton recalled a recent incident on Glenwood Rd., where a property owner had fill brought in from a construction site.
-They disregarded the Chapter 150 town code that prohibits altering topography of a quarter acre or more without planning board approval.
+Sweeton recalled a recent incident on Glenwood Rd., where a property owner had fill brought in from a construction site..
 A neighbor living downhill from the soil delivery noticed the activity and complained.

 “But they didn’t complain until the dirt was all delivered,” said Sweeton.
 “We called the NYS Department of Environmental Conservation, and they said you can’t use construction debris.
 We were told that the guy who brought the soil would be back in two days, but he never showed.”

 Disappearance of dumpers is typical, say Sweeton and Hall.
-Sweeton says that every truckload should have an analysis before dumping, but this cautionary measure is often skipped.
+Sweeton says that every truckload should have an analysis before dumping.

-“The dirt may contain boulders and then it gets worse,” said Hall.

-Pipes, blacktop, concrete, asbestos, lead paint and whatever other contaminants are buried in the dirt show up.

 “‘Clean fill’ is advertised on social media, and people say, ‘Oh yeah, my lawn gets real wet,’” said Sweeton.
 They attempt to use it to reduce swampy areas of their property.
 “But you can’t build on 25% fill.”